Pastoral care involves supporting all our girls to enable them to reach their potential.

 Mrs Jordana Barnett is Head of Years 8 and 9, while Mrs Emma McLeod is Head of Years 10 and 11.
 They both co-ordinate PSHE and pastoral care for their Year groups and put in place individual interventions or mentoring as required.
 They also work closely to ensure a smooth transition is made from Key Stage 3 to 4 and then the Sixth Form.

-Mrs Nicola Renyard (Assistant Head and Director of Sixth Form) and Mrs Bal Randhawa (Deputy Director of Sixth Form respectively) lead the Sixth Form Pastoral team.
+Mrs Nicola Renyard (Assistant Head and Director of Sixth Form) and Mrs Bal Randhawa (Deputy Director of Sixth Form) lead the Sixth Form Pastoral team.
 Girls are mixed into vertical forms with both Year 12 and 13 students working together.
 This not only helps support the transition into the Sixth Form, but also allows the girls to discuss and share their experiences about Sixth Form study and UCAS.

 Fiona Leith ‘Matron’ provides both medical cover, and offers a wide range of pastoral support to girls and initial approachable point of contact for those feeling a little low.